RichardGrave/github_unfollowers/README.md

 So I have one script to collect the unfollowers and append them to a unfollowers file.\
 And another script to use that file to unfollow them.
 Then at least I can decide when to unfollow.

+Just keep in mind that it always needs a file with your current followers.

+The first time the find script is executed it only creates a followers file (filename is the given github name).
+If the file exists then every time when the find script is executed,\
+it will overwrite the followers file with your current followers.
+And append unfollowers (if found) in the unfollower file.

+If the unfollow script is executed it will unfollow everyone that is in the file\
+and also empty the file.

 ## Use at your own risk
 **I created these scripts for myself.**\